SmartlyDressedGames/Unturned-Docs/WeatherAsset.md

 `Virus_Per_Second` *float*: virus +/- buff.

+`Has_Lightning` *bool*: if true, lightning will be enabled for this weather type.
+In the future this should get cleaned up, but for now it is hardcoded for assigning a net id.

+`Min_Lightning_Interval` *float*: minimum seconds between lightning strikes.

+`Max_Lightning_Interval` *float*: maximum seconds between lightning strikes.

 ## Time of Day Properties

 Each of the four main times of day can override certain properties.